lumina-ai-inc/benchmark/README.md

 This repository contains a benchmark for evaluating the performance of different search engines in the context of academic search.
 We compare, Lumina, Semantic Scholar, Google Scholar, and Exa.
 This repo requires a `.env` file with API keys for each of these services.

-You will also need a hosted postgres instance to log the benchmark results, and a `redis` instance for communication between the benchmark and the services.
+You will also need a hosted `postgres` instance to log the benchmark results, and a `redis` instance for communication between the benchmark and the services.
 We reccomend using `Supabase` for the `postgres` instance, and a managed `redis` instance from `AWS` or `Azure`.
 You will also need to have `docker` installed to run the benchmark.

-NOTE: We have removed recursion from the benchmark code - we have services that include GPUs, to make it easier for general use, we have excluded it from this release.
+To run the benchmark with recursion, you will need to host a `reranker` service.
+We use the BGE Large raranker.

 # Running the Benchmark